c4deszes/bike-line-protocol/docs/protocol/diagnostics.rst

 Conditional change address
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The request code ``0x060F`` is used to setup nodes that don't yet have a diagnostic address.
+The request code ``0x01E0`` is used to setup nodes that don't yet have a diagnostic address.
 The
 request data starts with a serial number followed by the new address.

+Nodes that already use the address but don't match in serial number must unassign their address to
+avoid conflicts.

 .. kroki::
     :type: packetdiag